 That being said, Kaluuya is absolutely superb and I hope he can now fully crack Hollywood (damn it, Black Panther is gonna be good).
 His performance gives a layered approach to such a modern, ever-present and pressing issue of racism.
 Get Out is a film about Daniel Kaluuya’s character and his life – because of this no-one else really gets screen-time.
 Second in terms of screen-time is his (evil, manipulative, psychotic) girlfriend, who [even though predictable] makes me care enough about her to have such a strong passion about (hating) her.
 And this is what I mean by well thought out film that is delivered beautifully, her brother is hardly in it, but I hate him.
 And it is a strong passionate hate, so how could I care so much about hating a character that I have hardly seen!
 I basically hated everyone in this film that wasn’t Chris, apart from his best friend

 It is 2017 and racism is still an issue, it is something that needs to be addressed in all aspects of society, I don’t want to get too much into details just because I wanna keep to the film and not its social notations.
-The only reason I mention it is because I like the way that it showed racism, not your typical in-your-face racism but rather modern racism that still exists in out society.
+The only reason I mention it is because I like the way that it showed racism, not your typical in-your-face racism but rather modern racism that still exists in our society.
 I think it is better for someone else who truly understands this film to talk about this than me, but I just wanted to say that I think it was very bold to represent racism in the way that they did.

 Give me a two-hour comedy any day of the week, comedy is one of my favourite genres – so much so that I have given it its own paragraph.
-The best friend in this film – Andre Logan King is perfect – the humor is perfectly executed, and Lakeith Stanfield (the actor who plays him) is a true representation of what we are all thinking, “get the hell out”.
+The best friend in this film – Andre Logan King is perfect – the humour is perfectly executed, and Lakeith Stanfield (the actor who plays him) is a true representation of what we are all thinking, “get the hell out”.

-Now, I hear you loud and clear – if it is so great, why only an 8 and not just a 10.
+Now, I hear you loud and clear – if it is so great, why only an 8.5 and not just a 10.
 Well one of my biggest problems with this film is that it is too obvious.
 There were no shocks – I like thrillers more than horrors, and I just I would’ve liked a twist that made me go “WOW” and would’ve elevated it to the next level.
-It needed something, who know how the film was going to end.
+It needed something, you know how the film was going to end.
 You knew that they were all in on it – I originally thought that his girlfriend was brainwashed into forgetting about everything she did but even that wouldn’t have been that big a twist.
 I wanted something BIG, something like “I see dead people” big.
 Something like M.Night Shyamalan before 2009.
 But the lack of twists is understandable and it might be because it is Peele’s first film

 I don’t like ending that are a little out of character, so it mildly annoyed me how he just killed everyone, and none were really satisfying deaths – I wanted to see a little more.
 DAMN IT, how did they make me hate every one in this film!